henrywfyeung/ERC721Copy/README.md

 This standard solves the following problems

 - Copy Issuance of Unique Arkwork/Content: Professional Artists create arkworks that is unique.
 There could be multiple collectors who wants to keep a copy of their artworks.
 This standard serves as a tool to issue multiple copies of the same kind.
 The copies can be created with different functions and under different conditions.
 It gives sufficient flexibilty to both the Creator and the Collector.
 - Partial Copyright Transfer: This standard enables Creators to conditionally delegate the copyright, i.e. the right to produce derivative work, to the Collectors.
-There is no need to sell the master copy, i.e. creator token, in the market.
+There is no need to sell the original copy, i.e. creator token, in the market.
 The Creator can instead keep the token as a proof of authorship.

 People with the following usecases can consider applying this standard:
 - Creator of any unique Art/Music NFTs can use this standard to sell copies to audiences.
 With this standard, they can retain some control over the copies.